SimonBecker1997/CaddyTraining/02_First_Start/readme.md

 # First Start of Caddy
 ## Before you start the lab
 You've installed Caddy with apt or dnf.
-Therefor caddy is running as a service and must be stopped before running the next labs.
+If you haven't, please first do the chapter [Installation](https://github.com/SimonBecker1997/CaddyTraining/tree/main/01_Installation).
+Therefore caddy is running as a service and must be stopped before running the next labs.
 Do that by running:
 ```systemctl stop caddy```
 ## Start Caddy